CodePushGo/website/src/content/blog/en/how-to-track-ota-update-success-in-capacitor-apps.md

 | **Rollback Options** | Allows for quick fixes if an update causes issues. |
 | **Price Point** | Affects long-term costs and scalability of your solution. |

-### Capgo Features
+### CodePushGo Features

-Capgo stands out with an impressive 82% global success rate [\[1\]](https://capgo.app/), offering features that cover all aspects of [update management](https://capgo.app/docs/plugin/cloud-mode/manual-update/):
+CodePushGo stands out with an impressive 82% global success rate [\[1\]](https://capgo.app/), offering features that cover all aspects of [update management](https://capgo.app/docs/plugin/cloud-mode/manual-update/):

 -   **Real-time Analytics**
-    Capgo provides worldwide monitoring with an average API response time of 434ms [\[1\]](https://capgo.app/).
+    CodePushGo provides worldwide monitoring with an average API response time of 434ms [\[1\]](https://capgo.app/).
 This helps you detect and address issues early.

 -   **Security Infrastructure**
     Updates are delivered securely with end-to-end encryption, meeting the needs of even the most demanding enterprise applications.